 2.6.6 W. GUTWINSKI's (1976) work, Cohesion in Literary Texts, can be regarded as one of the most illustrative and illuminating research in its own type.
-It begins with a theoretical and descriptive discussion of the phenomenon of cohesion and ends with practical analyses of two selected literary prose texts, namely, a paragraph of Henry James' The Portrait of a Lady and a passage of similar kind and length by Hemingway: "Big Two-Hearted River (Part 1).
-He compares and contrasts Hemingway and James' styles with reference to their exploitation of cohesive choices and gives some implications.

-important fact about his work is his taxonomic One characterization of cohesive features, which is different in some respects from other works carried out in the field (e.g. Halliday 1970, Hasan 1968, Halliday and Hasan 1976).
-Gutwinski believes, above all, that the order in which sentences follow one another in a text is an important cohesive factor which makes а group of sentences a text.
-He reports an experiment of his own which can testify the assumption that native speakers, when provided with even a random conglomeration of sentences chosen from various distant parts of a text, try to impose some interpretation on the whole (see pp.54-5).
+It begins with a theoretical and descriptive discussion of the phenomenon of cohesion and ends with practical analyses of two selected literary prose texts, namely, a paragraph of Henry James' The Portrait of a Lady and a passage of similar kind and length by Hemingway: "Big Two-Hearted important fact about his work is his taxonomic One characterization of cohesive features, which is different in some respects from other works carried out in the field (e.g. Halliday 1970, Hasan 1968, Halliday and Hasan 1976).
+Gutwinski believes, above all, that the order in which sentences follow one another in a text is important cohesive factor which makes a group sentences a text.
+He reports an experiment of his own which can testify the assumption that native speakers, when provided with even a random conglomeration of sentences chosen from various distant parts of a text, try to impose some interpretation on the whole pp.54-5).
 He does not explicitly make any mention of this factor in his analyses because he believes that it is "a is necessary feature any text" (p.56).
 Order of in the following exemplified by Gutwinski pairs of sentence: